Sacramento, CA—Assemblymember Dickinson issued the following statement about California Proposition 1, the Water Bond:

-Sacramento – Today, Assemblymember Roger Dickinson (D-Sacramento) introduced AB 1871.
-In an effort to protect consumers, the bill clarifies standards regarding false and misleading advertising, direct marketing registration, food safety self-certification, inspection, and enforcement at certified farmers markets.
+Sacramento – Today, AB 1871, authored by Assemblymember Roger Dickinson (D-Sacramento), was approved unanimously by the Senate Appropriations Committee.
+In an effort to protect consumers, the bill establishes standards regarding false and misleading advertising, direct marketing registration, food safety self-certification, inspection, and enforcement at certified farmers markets.

 "Californians are fortunate to have the highest concentration of farmers markets in the nation," said Dickinson.
 "AB 1871 will increase consumer protections and accountability at our certified farmers markets, protect local farmers, and help this growing sector of the economy continue to thrive," said Dickinson.

 Sacramento-- Today, the State Senate approved Assemblymember Roger Dickinson's Assembly Concurrent Resolution 153 (ACR 153) to establish June 11 as "California LGBT Veterans Day" with a 25-1 vote.
 The resolution recognizes the significant contributions made by Californians who served their country while hiding a part of their identity due to the policies against serving while openly lesbian, gay, bisexual, or transgender (LGBT).
 The resolution seeks to give Californians the opportunity to recognize the contributions made by veterans who served while openly lesbian, gay, bisexual, or transgender.

 "It is essential that Californians take the time to appreciate and honor the contributions of California's lesbian, gay, bisexual, and transgender veterans to our country," said Assemblymember Dickinson.
 "The veterans of the LGBT community served to protect the freedom of speech for their fellow Americans, while they sacrificed their own freedom of speech, in service to our country."